euniversal/umei-api-specification/error-codes.md

 |  Code                      | Description                               |
 |----------------------------|-------------------------------------------|
-| invalid-market-id          | The given market does not exist, is not available for the current user, or is otherwise not available for the given order.
+|InvalidMarket | The given market does not exist, is not available for the current user, or is otherwise not available for the given order

-InvalidMarket
-: The given market does not exist, is not available for the current user, or is otherwise not available for the given order.
+|InvalidGridNode | The given grid node does not exist, is not available for the current user, or is otherwise not available for the given order

-InvalidGridnode
+|InvalidPortfolio | The given portfolio does not exist, or is not available for the current user
+|InvalidStatus | The status specified is not valid for the item selected
-: The given grid node does not exist, is not available for the current user, or is otherwise not available for the given order.
+|InvalidLongflexContractId | The given longflex contract does not exist, or is not available for the current user

-MarketClosed
-: The market is not open for trading for the period specified in the order
+|MarketClosed | The market is not open for trading for the period specified in the order

-MarketNotYetOpen
-: The market has not yet opened for trading for the period specified in the order
+|MarketNotYetOpen | The market has not yet opened for trading for the period specified in the order
+|Unauthorized | The request is not authorized for the current user
+|InconsistentPeriods | 'periodTo' must be subsequent to 'periodFrom'
+|NonZeroFirstQuantity | The quantity of the first 'QuantityPricePoint' of an interpolated order must always be zero
+|NonUpdatablePortfolio | The portfolio can not be updated for the given order